aws-amplify/amplify-js/media/quick_start.md

 npm start
 ```

-You should see a typical React application running in your browser.
+You should see a basic React application running in your browser.

 ## Install Amplify
-AWS Amplify is available as npm packages.
+AWS Amplify is available as an npm packages.
 Run the following from the current directory of your application:
 ```
 npm install --save aws-amplify npm install --save aws-amplify-react